Top 10 TV Series

 Year: 2015

 It is criminal that hardly anyone I know has seen this.
-I know it’s ‘Pirates’, but this ain’t the Depp Caribbean vintage, and with production values that rival Game of Thrones, it became something better than it had any right to be.
-Hard to pick a best season, but Season 2 is where this show hits its stride - the political manoeuvring, the action set pieces, and the character depth all come together.
-Toby Stephens as Flint is mesmerising, and the show treats piracy as the brutal business it was.
-So, so underrated – an absolute gem if you can get into it, and it’s great across all four seasons.
+I know it’s ‘Pirates’, but this ain’t the Depp Caribbean vintage.
+Hard to pick a best season, but Season 2 is where the show finds its stride - the political manoeuvring, the action, and the characters all click into place at once.
+Toby Stephens as Flint is something to watch.
+So underrated it’s baffling, and great across all four seasons.

 💬 Favourite Quote